yujin-developer/deepfake-image-detection/README.md

 ## Results

-Detailed results, performance metrics, and analysis are described in the [report.pdf](./report.pdf).
+Detailed results, performance metrics, and analysis are described in the Paper.

 ---